ilanschnell/bitarray/doc/canonical.rst

 in ``zlib``.
 The format is organized in blocks, which contain Huffman encoded data (except for raw blocks).
 In addition to symbols that represent bytes, there is a stop symbol and up to 29 LZ77 match length symbols.
-When a LZ77 symbol is encountered, more bits may be read from the stream before continuing with decoding the next element in the stream.
+When a LZ77 symbol is encountered, more bits are read from the stream before continuing with decoding the next element in the stream.
 The fact that extra bits are taken from the stream makes our decode function (``canonical_decode()``) unsuitable for DEFLATE,